XMPro/Multi-Agent/src/team_manifests/advanced_predictive_maintenance_team.md

 ### Summary

-The Industrial Predictive Maintenance MAGS solution aims to create a highly efficient, reliable, and transparent maintenance operation within industrial environments.
+The Advanced Predictive Maintenance MAGS team aims to create a highly efficient, reliable, and transparent maintenance operation within industrial environments.
 By improving equipment reliability, optimizing maintenance planning and scheduling, enhancing management oversight, and providing real-time KPI reporting, the system ensures significant gains in productivity, cost savings, and operational excellence.
 This holistic approach ensures that maintenance operations are not only optimized for current conditions but are also capable of adapting to future challenges and opportunities.

 ## 2. Requirements